OxygenCobalt/Auxio/info/FAQ.md

 This results in choppy, distorted playback in some cases as audio data cannot be delivered in time.
 Sadly, there is not much I can do about this right now.

-#### What is dynamic ReplayGain?
-Dynamic ReplayGain is a quirk setting based off the FooBar2000 plugin that dynamically switches from track gain to album gain depending on if the current playback is from an album or not.

 #### Why are accents lighter/less saturated in dark mode?
 As per the [Material Design Guidelines](https://material.io/design/color/dark-theme.html), accents should be less saturated on dark mode to reduce eye strain and to increase visual cohesion.